-Mice in your garage can cause health and emotional problems.
+Mice and rats in your garage can cause health and emotional problems.
 They make nests in wall insulation, chew through electrical wires and are highly unsanitary.
 Luckily, you can easily get rid of mice yourself.
 You can lay traps with taut springs to snap off their heads, or lay poison.
 You can also trap and release them, which is more humane and less dangerous for pets and children.
 You might need to use a combination of elimination tactics to get rid of these pesky varmints.

 If you are serious about getting rid of mice in your garage, you will need live mouse traps, mouse repellent spray, cheese or peanut butter, a dog who hates critters, or a hungry cat.
 You might try hot pepper sauce, laundry detergent, caulk, garden sprayers, patching compound, scrap wood, or an ultrasonic mouse repellent.